-At twenty one, Oleg Nedoshytko was listed in reserve after serving his mandatory military term as a nurse, and his choice of a career seemed predetermined: with his experience, the doors of a highly prestigious Medical School were open for him.
+At twenty one, Oleh Nedoshytko was listed in reserve after serving his mandatory military term and his choice of a career seemed predetermined.
+With his experience, the doors of a highly prestigious Medical School were open for him.
 In the meantime, he looked for a summer job in his native city of Odessa, a large port city on the Black Sea in southern Ukraine.
 He found it in a commercial advertising studio.
 That day changed his life.
 Working with paint opened a new world for him.
 From that point on, his suddenly discovered passion for art took care of his future.

 In 1972, he was admitted to the department of visual arts of South Ukrainian National University of Education.
 He graduated with a bachelor degree in Fine Arts five years later.

-"I absolutely loved "Dancing Waterfall" when I first saw it", said Gallery Owner, Emil Simon.
-It has so many neat abstract elements, like depth, balance, use of form and very appealing colours.
-Truly a painting that makes one feel really good, with energy and flair!
+"Feeling the Rhythm" has many neat abstract elements, like depth, balance, use of form and very appealing colours.
+Inspired by Song, a painting that makes one feel really good, with energy, beat and flair!